 Graduate applicants are expected to present undergraduate coursework achievement commensurate with graduate program requirements.
-It is expected that applicants have completed a sound undergraduate degree program from a regionally accredited institution(s).
+It is expected that the applicant have completed a sound undergraduate degree program from a regionally accredited institution(s).
+Applicants may apply for full program admission during their final semester, session, or guarter of undergraduate academic study.
 Each applicant's record is carefully examined to determine if the student has potential for successful completion of a master's degree program at Columbia College.
+A transcript reflecting the receipt of a bachelor's degree, with graduation date, must be received by the Office of Admissions no later than the end of the first session of enrollment.
+Applicants will be prevented from registering from subsequent sessions pending receipt of a final transcript by the institution.